 Williams' 502-footer is probably the longest ever hit at Fenway by a home player, though we can't be certain about even that, as righthanded sluggers like Jimmie Foxx, Jim Rice and Manny Ramirez hit some blasts over the Green Monster and Lansdowne Street that may have been longer than Ted's blasts, or the one the Babe supposedly hit there.

 It's hosted college hockey and, on New Year's Day 2010, the NHL Winter Classic, with the Bruins beating the Philadelphia Flyers 2-1 in overtime.
-(This remains, through 2014, the only Winter Classic to be won by the home team.)

 The view from the Green Monster

 I took the regular tour in 2002, before the Sox ended The Curse of the Bambino, kept my Yankee fandom to myself, and enjoyed it a lot.

 Every year, on Patriots Day, the 3rd Monday in April, the legal anniversary of the nearby Battles of Lexington and Concord on April 19, 1775, the Red Sox play 1 of 2 morning starts in Major League Baseball every season.
 First pitch is at 11:05 AM, so the game can end in time for traffic to thin out, making it easier for the Boston Marathon to go up Boylston Street a few blocks away.
 The other morning start of the season, also at 11:05, and a much more recent tradition, is the Washington Nationals on the 4th of July.